ONEARMY/academy/docs/styles.md

 ## Tips and notes

-`> Tip: will show up in yellow` will show up like this:
+`> Pro-tip:: will show up in yellow` will show up like this:

-> Tip: will show up in yellow
+> Pro-tip:: will show up in yellow

 `<p class="note">Note: will show up in blue</p>` will show up like this: